alexjvr1/VelocityUCL/README.md

 ####### UCL CS

-This is installed in the shared folder here:
+We have it installed in the shared folder here:
 ```
 /share/apps/genomics/bbmap-38.59/bbmap.sh
 ```